Skin problems & allergies

-Some skin conditions can develop into more serious problems if not treated as soon as possible, so as soon as you notice a change in your dog’s coat or skin it’s important to get it checked out.
+Some skin conditions can develop into more serious problems if not treated as soon as possible, so as soon as you notice a change in your dog’s coat or skin, it’s important to get it checked out.

-There are several things that can cause a skin condition or allergy in dogs, and quite often has something to do with their environment, nutrition, parasites, infections or inflammation.
+There are several things that can cause a skin condition or allergy in dogs, and quite often it has something to do with their environment, nutrition, parasites, infections or inflammation.

 Fleas, ticks, mites and lice can all cause skin irritation and hair loss in dogs.

 Environmental allergies are also called atopic dermatitis or atopy.
-It’s often caused by something a dog has been exposed to such as pollens, moulds, or dust mites, dust and grass.
+It’s often caused by something a dog has been exposed to, such as pollens, moulds, or dust mites, dust and grass.

 Some dogs are allergic to one or more ingredient in their diet, including wheat and certain meat proteins.

 As with all conditions, treatment will depend on the problem and its cause.

 While it’s not possible to prevent all types of allergies in dogs, there are several factors that play a part and recognising the triggers can possibly help you eliminate them, and the allergy, from your dog’s life.